TIMN00/personalHomepage/README.md

 # My Personal HomePage, Portfolio, and Blog

 React + NextJS 13, with a V3 Sanity IO Studio-embedded backend CMS into the app.
+To be deployed via Vercel.

 ### Process